ZweZeya/Mac-Setup/README.md

-# Mac-Setup
+# Mac-Setup-Guide
-Setting up a new macbook for development
+Setting up a macbook for development
+Note: The following set of instructions were carried out on a fresh MacBook M1 Pro 14 with MacOS Monterey v12.5

 # Install Homebrew
 https://brew.sh/